Hyperdimension Neptunia: Neptunia: Sisters vs. Sisters (2022)

+Neptunia Game Maker R:Evolution (2023)

+RPG spin-off starring the alternate universe adult Neptune for PS5, PS4, and Switch.
+First released in 2023 in Japan, it launched worldwide on May 14, 2024.
+Xbox Series X/S version also planned to release in 2024.

+Neptunia Riders VS Dogoos (2024)

+A motorcycle action game, known in Japanese as Neptunia VS Titan Dogoo.
+It was released in Japan for PS5, PS4, and Switch in Japan on June 27, 2024, and was released worldwide on January 28, 2025.

 Other media

 Manga

 A manga series based on the game titled Choujigen Game Neptune: Megami Tsuushin (超次元ゲイム ネプテューヌ ~めがみつうしん~) began serialisation in November 2010 within the Famitsu Comic Clear.

 A manga series illustrated by Mikage Baku which complements the television animation, titled Hyperdimension Neptunia: The Animation – Hello New World (超次元ゲイム ネプテューヌ THE ANIMATION はろーにゅーわーるど), began serialisation within the June 2013 issue of Dengeki Maoh.
 A spin-off novel of the anime, titled Hyperdimension Neptunia TGS Hono no Futsukakan, was published by MF Bunko J and released May 25, 2013.

 Anime

-An anime adaptation, Hyperdimension Neptunia: The Animation was produced by David Production of Japan and directed by Masahiro Mukai.
+An anime adaptation, Hyperdimension Neptunia: The Animation, was produced by David Production of Japan and directed by Masahiro Mukai.
 Series composition and script writing are done by Shōgo Yasukawa and a musical score composed by Hiroaki Tsutsumi, Kenji Kaneko and Masaru Yokoyama.
 Character designs are done by Hitomi Takechi, based on the original designs by Tsunako along with art direction by Masanobu Nomura and sound direction by Jin Aketagawa.
 The twelve-episode series aired on Tokyo MX on July 12, 2013, and were later aired on BS11, KBS, Sun TV and tvk then finished on September 27, 2013.
 The series was acquired by Funimation for online streaming in North America with both the English dub and the original Japanese dub with English subtitles.
 The opening theme is "Dimension tripper!!!!" by nao and the ending theme is "Neptune☆Sagashite" (ネプテューヌ☆サガして) by Afilia Saga.
 "Go→Love&Peace" by Ayane is used as the ending theme of episodes 3 and 4, in addition to "Ito" (糸) by Afilia Saga on episode 10.
 It was broadcast within the United States on Funimation Channel.

 A new original video animation (OVA) titled Nepu no Natsuyasumi was announced to be in production.
 Returning staff members include Masahiro Mukai as director, Hitomi Takechi as character designer, and Shōgo Yasukawa as scriptwriter, with animation by studio Okuruto Noboru.
 It premiered on July 8, 2019.
 A second OVA titled Nep Nep Darake no Festival was bundled with "Dimensional Traveler Neptune Generator Unit ver."
 1/7 scale figure, which was released on December 15, 2021.
 A third OVA titled Hidamari no Little Purple was bundled with the "Neptune Little Purple ver."
 1/7-scale figure, which was released on July 3, 2022.

 The anime television series adaptation received a mixed response, with praise for its original story and humor revolving around video game industry in-jokes, and criticism for its use of melodrama.